OlivierBldn/herochatting_mobile/README.md

 ### Message Loading
 - When a chat is opened, only the last message is loaded.
 Refreshing the page loads the entire conversation history.

+### Darkmode - Lightmode
+- In the top right corner of each screen an icon is displayed.
+When the user ckicks on the icon, the theme of the application switches between darkmode and lightmode.

 ## Technologies Used
 - **Flutter:** Version 3.19.6